anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 I have included background information, reasons for each selection, and more in-depth notes where relevant.

-## Parts and prices
+## Partlist

-First, all prices are in CAD and represent the final all-in cost, including tax and shipping.
+All prices are in CAD and represent the final all-in cost, including tax and shipping.

 | Part | Price |
 | --- | ---: |